Introduction to Symmetric Algorithms

 Block Algorithms

 Block algorithms encrypt the data block by block (many bytes).
-Block refers to the specified set of bits and these bits are altered/encrypted using a secret key.
-There is a drawback with the block algorithms which is, let us assume that we are going to encrypt network stream data, this data is retained by the encryption system in its memory components.
+Block refers to the specified set of bits, and these bits are altered/encrypted using a secret key.
+There is a drawback with the block algorithms, which is, let us assume that we are going to encrypt network stream data; this data is retained by the encryption system in its memory components.
 This retention of data is done when the system actually waits for complete blocks of data.
-This wait time may lead to a security gap that can compromise the security and integrity of the data.
-To avoid this threat we can reduce the block and merge the data with previously encrypted data block until further blocks are received, in simple terms this technique is called feedback.
+This wait time may lead to a security gap that can compromise the data’s security and integrity.
+To avoid this threat, we can reduce the block and merge the data with previously encrypted data block until further blocks are received; in simple terms, this technique is called feedback.
 This algorithm will encrypt only if the complete block is received.

 Stream Algorithms

 In-Stream algorithms, the data is encrypted byte by byte and sometimes even bit by bit.
-In the case of stream algorithm, the data is not retained in the memory by the system, hence one can say that this is much safer when compared to block algorithm as data is not retained in the system without encryption.
+In the case of a streaming algorithm, the data is not retained in the system’s memory; hence, one can say that this is much safer compared to the block algorithm as data is not retained in the system without encryption.

 - DES & Triple DES